Amateur Photographer verdict

 In-body image stabilisation

-As is becoming increasingly standard, 5-axis in-body image stabilisation (IBIS) is built in.
+As it is becoming increasingly standard, 5-axis in-body image stabilisation (IBIS) is being built in.
 This works together with optically stabilised lenses to provide up to 8 stops of stabilisation, according to CIPA standard ratings.
 There’s no IBIS-based high-resolution multi-shot mode, but given the camera’s target audience, that’s no great surprise (or loss).

 Two card slots are provided for recording files: one accepts super-fast CFexpress type B media, while the other takes more affordable UHS-II SD cards.
 You can use them at the same time in backup mode, sequentially, or record different file types to each.
 It’s good that Canon doesn’t force you into only using expensive CFexpress cards, but the flipside is that if you want to use the two slots in backup mode, you’ll be limited by the speed of the SD.